anhr/commonNodeJS/player/player.md

 Trace of the first point is circle.

-First half of the trace is alternation of colors from white to red, then green and blue because default palette is default [ColorPicker.paletteIndexes.BGYW](../../../../commonNodeJS/master/colorpicker/Example/index.html#BGYW) (blue, green, yellow, white) palette.
+First half of the trace is alternation of colors from white to red, then green and blue because default palette is [ColorPicker.paletteIndexes.BGYW](../../../../commonNodeJS/master/colorpicker/Example/index.html#BGYW) (blue, green, yellow, white) palette.

 Last half of the trace is white because default range of the [color palette](https://github.com/anhr/commonNodeJS/tree/master/colorpicker) from 0 to 1
 (See [Options.setW(options)](../../../../commonNodeJS/master/jsdoc/Options/Options.html#setW) method for details).